ooni/spec/data-formats/df-007-errors.md

 # Errors

 This document describes the possible values of the `failure` key that occurs in several data formats to indicate a failure.
-See this directory's [README](README.md) for the basic concepts.
+The type of this key is `string; nullable`.
+See also this directory's [README](README.md) for the basic concepts.

 To indicate that an error is emitted by ooni/probe-legacy we will flag